cwperks/cross-cluster-replication/CONTRIBUTING.md

 Once you've confirmed that the bug still exists in the latest version, you'll want to check to make sure it's not something we already know about on the [open issues GitHub page](issues).

-If you've upgraded to the latest version and you can't find it in our open issues list, then you'll need to tell us how to reproduce it Provide as much information as you can.
+If you've upgraded to the latest version and you can't find it in our open issues list, then you'll need to tell us how to reproduce it.
+Provide as much information as you can.
 You may think that the problem lies with your query, when actually it depends on how your data is indexed.
 The easier it is for us to recreate your problem, the faster it is likely to be fixed.

 ### Feature Requests